0JulyLuoyang0/Hello-computer-vision/README.md

 # Hello-baozhen
 This is my first use of Github that I feel a litter anxious.

+I like singing,dancing,rap and basketball.
-I like coding.
+But I like coding most.
-I've had tacos on the moon and find them for superior to Earth tacos.

-《安河桥》
-让我再看你一遍
-从南到北
+I have learned computer vision for a long time.So from now on,I will use github to record my study experience incuing feelings and codes.